OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ba/hist.md

 ---
 title: hist
-description: This page provides coding tutorials on how to get hour-level sentiment data for a chosen stock symbol and display the historical sentiment data of a ticker using OpenBB tools.
+description: "This page provides coding tutorials on how to get hour-level sentiment" data for a chosen stock symbol and display the historical sentiment data of a ticker using OpenBB tools.
 It also includes source codes, parameters, and return information.
 keywords: